eduvpn/eduvpn-common/docs/src/api/functiondocs.md

  ```go
 func Deregister() *C.char
 ```
 Deregister cleans up the state for the client.

-If no client is available or deregistering fails, it returns an error This function SHOULD be called when the application exits such that the configuration file is saved correctly Note that saving of the configuration file also happens in other cases, such as after getting a VPN configuration Thus it is often not problematic if this function cannot be called due to a client crash
+# If no client is available or deregistering fails, it returns an error

+This function SHOULD be called when the application exits such that the configuration file is saved correctly.
+Note that saving of the configuration file also happens in other cases, such as after getting a VPN configuration.
+Thus it is often not problematic if this function cannot be called due to a client crash

 ## DiscoOrganizations
 Signature: